up

 Estimated Schedule

 Project planning was completed in FY19.
-Preliminary engineering began in FY20 and will be completed in FY23.
-Final design will immediately follow and will be completed in FY25.
-Construction activities, including right of way acquisition and utility relocations, may begin as early as FY23.
-Construction will be completed in FY28.
+Preliminary engineering of the busway was completed in FY24.
+Environmental documentation for the purposes of submitting for Federal funding is underway and will be completed in FY26.
+Final design will be procured in early FY26 and is estimated to last approximately two years.
+Construction activities, including right-of-way acquisition and utility relocations, may begin as early as FY27.
+Construction of the BRT is estimated to be completed in FY31, with operations beginning in FY32.

 anchor